How to uninstall the ApolloSearch adware from your operating system?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-ExploreActivity, VideoBoxApp, SystemMonitor, and AnalyzerDivision are some examples of other apps within the adware category.
-They appear legitimate and harmless.
-Users are enticed into download/installation with promises of "useful" functions.
-However, the features are seldom operational.
-In fact, this is true of nearly all unwanted applications.
-Functionality and user safety are irrelevant since the only purpose of PUAs is to generate revenue for the developers.
-Instead of delivering on any promises, this software can run intrusive advertisement campaigns, hijack browsers, cause redirects, and collect private data.
+In fact, this is true of most unwanted applications, since the only purpose of PUAs is to generate revenue for the developers.
+Rather than delivering any real value, this software can run intrusive advertisement campaigns, hijack browsers, cause redirects, and collect private data.

 How did ApolloSearch install on my computer?

-How to avoid installation of potentially unwanted applications?
+How to avoid installation of potentially unwanted applications

-Screenshots of the deceptive installer (fake Flash Player updater) used to distribute ApolloSearch adware;
+Screenshots of the deceptive installer (fake Flash Player updater) used to distribute ApolloSearch adware.

 First installation step: